 - Sequins or small beads (for sprinkles)

 Students will love making pretend candy and cupcakes for each other!
-Adding some dramatic play props, such as chefs hats and aprons, can add to the excitement.
+Adding some dramatic play props, such as chefs’ hats and aprons, can add excitement.

 Chocolate Play Dough Makes a Great Gift!

 Need a treat to pass out this Valentine’s Day?
-Make up a big batch, portion into individual bags or containers, and send them home along with these printable bag tags!
+Make up a big batch, portion them into individual bags or containers, and send them home along with the free printable bag tags!